The key unanswered questions around the tragic sinking of the Bayesian

 With the Bayesian lying on her side 50 metres underneath the now gentle waters of the Mediterranean, mystery still surrounds how the 56-metre superyacht, sank in the typhoon off the port of Porticello.

 Remotely controlled underwater vehicles and cave divers are looking to raise the yacht, which experts will examine in the coming days.
-For now, the focus is on finding the people missing since the yacht went down in the early hours of Monday 19 August.
+For now, the focus is on finding the final sixth passenger since the yacht went down in the early hours of Monday 19 August.

+Four bodies were recovered from the vessel on Wednesday, with the fifth brought to shore on Thursday morning.
+They have now been identified as British tech tycoon Mike Lynch, Morgan Stanley chairman Jonathan Bloomer, his wife Judith Bloomer, lawyer Christopher Morvillo and his wife Neda Morvillo.

+Mr Lynch’s 18-year-old daughter remains unaccounted for, with divers returning to the site to continue searching the sunken boat.

 It will take weeks for Ambrogio Cartosio, the chief prosecutor of Termini Imerese, and his team to establish whether the sinking of the Bayesian was down to human error, an unpredictable weather event or whether anyone is liable.